 Screen time has increased dramatically for millions of Americans in recent years.
 Based on a recent analysis, the average person spends up to 13 hours per day in front of digital devices, up from between 7 to 10 hours a day in 2019.1 Some people, including children, are spending more time in front of digital devices than sleeping.
 Why is this development concerning?
-Excessive use of digital devices may cause symptoms of digital eye strain and contribute to short-term and long-term eye health issues.2
+Excessive use of digital devices may contribute to discomfort and there are concerns regarding short-term and long-term risks.2

 About Blue Light Awareness Day